-It’s been a little crazy around here trying to get last minute Halloween stuff sorted out (I’ll post pictures of Halloween later), but since November is almost upon us, it’s probably time to start discussing Thanksgiving.
+It’s been a little crazy around here trying to get last minute Halloween stuff sorted out, but since November is almost upon us, it’s probably time to start discussing Thanksgiving.
 We don’t go very fancy at my house for Thanksgiving.
 Usually we just hang out, cook some food and munch.
 However, if you are going to be holding a more formal Thanksgiving day meal, then holiday place cards are a nice touch.

 Make homemade eco-friendly place cards:

 Really, you can make homemade place cards out of so many natural and/or recycled items that your possibilities are endless.
 Be creative.
 Here are a few ideas to get you going…

 - If you need take-away favors and place settings, I love the idea of using small recycled cans as little herb pots.
 If you get started now, you’ll have nice little herbs in time for Thanksgiving.
 You can have kids decorate the cans and add people’s names.

 - Gather recycled wine corks.
 Make a small slit in the top of the smaller end and stick a slip of recycled heavy weight card stock into the top for labeling.

 - Cute idea for using tiny pumpkins or gourds for place markers.

 - Really adorable recycled turkey place card holders.